 - 1. You must clean the rain gauge every few months and change the batteries every 2-3 years.
 Provide easy access to the weather station. - 2.
 Avoid radiant heat transfer from buildings and structures.
 In general, install the sensor array at least 5' from any building, structure, ground, or roof top. - 3.
 Avoid wind and rain obstructions.
-The rule-of-thumb is to install the sensor array at least four times the difference in the height of the sensor array and that of the tallest obstruction.
-For example, if the building is 20' tall and the mounting pole is 6' tall, install the sensor array $4 \times (20-6)' = 56'$ away. - 4.
+The rule of thumb is to install the sensor array at least four times the distance of the height of the tallest obstruction.
+For example, if the building is 20' tall and the mounting pole is 6' tall, install the sensor array 4 x (20-6)' = 56' away. - 4.
 Mount the sensor array in direct sunlight for accurate temperature readings. - 5.
 Installing the weather station over sprinkler systems or other unnatural vegetation may affect temperature and humidity readings.
 We suggest mounting the sensor array over natural vegetation. - 6.
 Wireless Range.
 Radio communication between receiver and transmitter in an open field can reach a distance of up to 330 feet, providing there are no interfering obstacles such as buildings, trees, vehicles and high voltage lines.
 Wireless signals will not penetrate metal buildings.
 Under most conditions, the maximum wireless range is 100'. - 7.
 Radio Interference.
-Computers, radios, televisions, and other sources can interfere with radio Version 1.2 ©Copyright 2020, Ambient LLC.
-All Rights Reserved.
-Page 5 communications between the sensor array and console.
+Computers, radios, televisions and other sources can interfere with radio communications between the sensor array and console.
 Please take this into consideration when choosing console or mounting locations.
-Make sure your display console is at least five feet away from any electronic device to avoid interference.

-8. Visit Ambient Weather Mounting Solutions for assistance and ideas for mounting your weather station:
+Make sure your display console is at least five feet away from any electronic device to avoid interference. - 8.
+Visit Ambient Weather Mounting Solutions for assistance and ideas for mounting your weather station: